brianlukonsolo/Spring-AI-Ollama-Chat-RAG-API/README.md

 Make sure you also have mistral as it is the default used by Spring AI
 - ```ollama pull mistral:latest```

 _Note: This project uses mistral by default but you can change to a model of your choice by updating application.properties.
-Ensure that you have pulled the model of your choice before attempting to run this Java project._
+Ensure that you have pulled the model of your choice before attempting to run this Java project.
+You can also (optionally) pull and run models from Huggingface on Ollama: https://huggingface.co/docs/hub/en/ollama_

 ## Start infrastructure
 ```mvn package install```